 There are, I imagine, very few parallels between my wardrobe and Alexa Chung's, but the style star often extols the virtues of navy sweaters, admitting that she buys them in multiples and never feels the need to stop.
 I do the same with navy sweaters, knee-high boots, jeans and T-shirts—if they ain't broke, don't fix 'em.

 Be sure to follow your favourite brands on social media, as they'll often make announcements for public sample sales, where you'll find past-season collections discounted to seriously tempting price points.
 You can also search online and diarise accordingly.
 Two things I've definitely learnt following many a sample sale disaster purchase: Don't buy pieces that are too small (in the hope you'll lose weight to fit into them), and prioritise something classic over something out of your comfort zone.
 It's a high-intensity situation, but try to keep your head.

 High-street stores source many of their pieces across the globe via different manufacturers, so it's understandable that sizing can be a bit of an unknown entity.
-Although it does add the definite hassle of sorting out returns, I'd always buy two sizes (depending on the sizing advice provided) when shopping online and specifically when buying trousers or jackets, as they're notoriously more difficult to fit.
+Although it does add the definite hassle of sorting out returns, I'd always buy two sizes (depending on the sizing advice provided) when shopping online, specifically when buying trousers or jackets, as they're notoriously more difficult to fit.
 French brands tend to also come up small, so bear that in mind.